Common Health and Genetic Disorders in Rottweilers

 Common Health Problems in Rottweiler Dogs

-Elbow dysplasia is a malformation of the elbow.
+- Elbow Dysplasia: Elbow dysplasia is a malformation of the elbow.
 Just as hip dysplasia, OFA can certify dogs for elbow dysplasia on a pass or fail basis.
-Responsible breeders will test their breeding specimens for this disorer as well.
+Responsible breeders will test their breeding specimens for this disorder as well.

-This is a disease that affects the bone cartilage of growing dogs causing symptoms similar to arthritis.
-Multiple joints are affected the most common ones being the shoulder and elbow followed by elbow, hock and knee.
-The causes may be various ranging from genetics, rapid growth as seen in large breeds, hormone imbalances, and nutrition.
+- Osteochondrosis Dissecans (OCD): This is a disease that affects the bone cartilage of growing dogs, causing symptoms similar to arthritis.
+Multiple joints are affected the most common ones being the shoulder and elbow followed by elbow, hock, and knee.
+The causes may be various, ranging from genetics, rapid growth as seen in large breeds, hormone imbalances, and nutrition.

-Also known as growing pains, pano is a disorder affecting large breed dogs for even 18 months.
-The causes are unknown however, there may be chances it ca be due to genetics, nutrition, or even bacteria.
+- Panosteitis: Also known as growing pains, pano is a disorder affecting large breed dogs for even 18 months.
+The causes are unknown; however, there may be chances it can be due to genetics, nutrition, or even bacteria.
 Affected dogs develop lameness that typically shifts from one leg to the other.occasionally dogs may also develop a fever.

-As any other deep chested dogs, Rottweilers may be prone to developing bloat, a life threatening condition where the stomach swells due to the presence of gas and/or fluids.
-Dogs may develop bloat from over eating, drinking water after strenuous exercise or after eating or eating after vigorous exercise.
+- Bloat: As any other deep-chested dogs, Rottweilers may be prone to developing bloat, a life-threatening condition where the stomach swells due to the presence of gas and/or fluids.
+Dogs may develop bloat from overeating, drinking water after strenuous exercise or after eating or eating after vigorous exercise.
 Affected dogs will pace, retch without being able to vomit, drool and appear restless.
 This is a medical emergency where time is of the essence.

-This disease is hereditary and is somehow similar to hemophilia experienced in humans.
-However, unlike hemophilia it is not sex linked and may affect both sexes.
+- Von Willebrand Disease: This disease is hereditary and is somehow similar to hemophilia experienced in humans.
+However, unlike hemophilia, it is not sex-linked and may affect both sexes.
 Because this disease affects the blood's ability to clot properly, affected dogs will experience prolonged and significant bleeding even after minimal trauma such as a broken toenail.

-This is a cardiac problem problem which has a genetic link.
+- Sub Aortic Stenosis: This is a cardiac problem which has a genetic link.
 Responsible breeders are also working on preventing such disorder from happening.
 The disorder is due to a structural defect where there is additional tissue that prevents the heart from pumping the blood as it is supposed to, therefore working harder than necessary.

-In other words, affected dogs have low thyroid levels causing a variety of symptoms such as being lethargic, loss of energy, a dull coat with thinning hair a irregular heat cycles in females.
+- Hypothyroidism: In other words, affected dogs have low thyroid levels causing a variety of symptoms such as being lethargic, loss of energy, a dull coat with thinning hair and irregular heat cycles in females.
 The condition is corrected with thyroid medication.

-Entropian and Ectropian are both defects of the eyelids either rolling inward or rolling outward.
+- Eye Disorders: Entropian and Ectropion are both defects of the eyelids, either rolling inward or rolling outward.
 Other conditions are Progressive Retinal Atrophy and Cataracts.
-Board certified ophthalmologists can screen for genetic eye disorders and the dogs free of hereditary eye disorders can be registered with the Canine Eye Registry Foundation (CERF).
+Board-certified ophthalmologists can screen for genetic eye disorders, and the dogs free of hereditary eye disorders can be registered with the Canine Eye Registry Foundation (CERF).

-Unfortunately bone cancer (osteosarcomas) are becoming common in this breed.
+- Cancer: Unfortunately, bone cancers (osteosarcomas) are becoming common in this breed.
 There are studies suggesting a link between spaying and neutering at an early age and the incidence of bone cancer.